fijimunkii/between-us/storyboard.md

 User Stories
 ===

-1) As a user, I want to be able to use this site without logging in, so I can have instant gratification.
+2) As a user, I want to be able to sign up or log in, so I can save my progress.

 1) As a user, I want to enter my address so I can see what this app does.

-1) As a user, I want to enter someone else's address so I can see what this app does.
+1) As a user, I want to enter someone else's address so I can see what this app has to offer.

 2) As a user, I want to view the center point between both locations, so I can benefit from using this app.

 At this point it is a working product
 ---
 <br />

-2) As a user, I want to be able to sign up or log in, so I can save my progress.

 1) As a user, I want to be able to log out so I can end my session on the site.